active users on the platform

 Safran University’s mission is to encourage learning and support the group’s growth.
 It has made knowledge sharing one of the key ways the group maintains its competitive edge, and puts them on the path to becoming a Learning Organization.

 In April 2020, Safran University launched an innovative project to scale their blended learning training:

-Safran’s L&D teams decided to choose the 360Learning platform, and which met all the demands of their training challenges.
+Safran’s L&D teams decided to choose the 360Learning platform, centered on Collaborative Learning, and which met all the demands of their training challenges.

 These challenges were linked to a disparity in:

 • Learning Needs

 The 360Learning platform is centered on collaborative Learning, and is available in 14 languages.
 It allows Safran’s employees to enjoy a comprehensive training offer from a single place, and enables them to go on ‘a learning journey’.

 One of the platform’s advantages is that it supports off-the-shelf content integration, as well as content developed in-house, thanks to its authoring tool.
 It also includes the ability to mix the two types for a blended learning approach.
 Collaborative features facilitate iteration to training courses, which encourages continuous peer teamwork and learning.

 “360Learning puts the learners at the heart of the learning process: the learner has a truly social experience, and a plays a role in their own learning journey.” - Étienne Delpit, Training Operations Manager at Safran